22R3.0 Functionality Guide

 - Modify the All Day toggle, the start time, or the end time as desired.

 Deleting Unavailable Time Slots

-To delete unavailable time slots:
+To delete unavailable time slots on the iPad platform:

 - Select the unavailable time slot.

 - Select Delete again to confirm the deletion.

 Viewing Unavailable Time Slots on the Engage Scheduling Site